Nikhil-Rao20/Three_of_Hearts/README.md

-The user interface enables healthcare professionals to easily upload Echocardiogram videos, generating accurate segmentation masks and disease predictions in real-time.
-Through the use of *Intel AI Kits* and optimization techniques, the project addresses key challenges in manual tasks and diagnostic workflows, aiding clinicians and students in heart disease detection with AI-powered solutions.
+The user interface enables healthcare professionals to easily upload Echocardiogram videos, generating accurate segmentation masks and disease predictions in real-time along with Electrocardiogram video for heart beat analysis.
+Through the use of *Intel AI Kits* and optimization techniques, the project addresses key challenges in manual tasks and diagnostic workflows, aiding clinicians and specialists in heart disease detection with AI-powered solutions.
+We aim to help the clinician, specialists and cardiographers in aiding the decisions with accurate disease using AI.

 ---